Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Autumn

+Autumn can further improve write costs by keeping multiple sorted runs in level 0.
+When the immutable memtable flushes to level 0, no internal compaction (sort-merge) within level 0 will be triggered.
+The primary purpose of this flush is to ensure data durability.
+With this approach, there are multiple sorted runs at the first level.
+This is in fact how LevelDB and RocksDB are implemented, where they keep a constant number of sorted runs in level 0 to speed up the flushing from memory to disk.
+Since the number of sorted runs in level 0 is constant, this does not affect the read complexities.

-While \policy can offer a better trade-off in write and range read costs, the improvement may be marginal.
-The reason is that the first level of Autumn frequently compacts as the data size increases, and the compaction costs in the first level dominate the overall write costs.
-However, the first level only contains a small percentage of all stored data.
-For instance, assuming \policy with $c=0.8$, $k=2$, and six levels, the first level consists of $0.18\%$ of total data, and the write amplification from the first level consists of $30\%$ of the total write costs.
-In contrast, the traditional merge polices such as Leveling and Tiering spend the same amount of write amplification at each level and the write costs distributed uniformly across all levels.
-This observation motivated us to further improve the overall performance of Autumn with \policy policy, by pinning the first level in the main memory.
-Because of the uneven distribution of write costs and data sizes in \policy, Autumn caches the data stored in the first level of its LSM-tree in main memory to significantly reduce write amplifications, while only a tiny amount of data is pinned in the main memory.
-In Autumn, there are multiple sorted runs at the first level.
-As the immutable memtable flush to the first level, the data is stored on disk for durability and there is no internal compaction within the first level.
-Since all data entries at the first level are now stored in the main memory, the point and range reads can now directly read the cached data for the first level without any disk I/O cost.
-For data stored at other levels, the point and range read still need to examine and retrieve target data entries from disk.
-Hence, all the analysis from the previous section holds.
+Autumn benefits from this design choice.
+The main observation is that Autumn distributes more compactions in lower levels, and the first level of Autumn frequently gets compacted as the data size increases, and the compaction costs in the first level dominate the overall write costs.
+For instance, assuming \policy with $c=0.8$, $T=2$, and six levels, the first level consists of $0.18\%$ of total data, and the write amplification from the first level consists of $30\%$ of the total writes.
+In contrast, the traditional merge policies, such as Leveling and Tiering, spend the same amount of write amplification at each level, and the write costs are distributed uniformly across all levels.
+As a result, having multiple sorted runs in level 0 further improves the overall performance of Autumn with \policy policy, by reducing the total write amplification as the flush operation does not perform any compactions (the first level essentially becomes tiered).
+Moreover, LSM-tree storage engines like RocksDB offer the option to pin Level 0 metadata in the block cache.
+Activating this feature can accelerate file reading from Level 0.
+Given that the capacity of Level 0 is relatively small compared to the total storage size, pinning its metadata in main memory occupies a minimal amount of the block cache's capacity.